Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Abstract

 \section{Abstract}

-This manuscript presents an algorithm for obtaining an approximation of nonlinear high order control affine dynamical systems, that leverages the controlled trajectories as the central unit of information.
-As the fundamental basis elements leveraged in approximation, higher order control occupation kernels represent iterated integration after multiplication by a given controller in a vector valued reproducing kernel Hilbert space.
-In a regularized regression setting, the unique optimizer for a particular optimization problem is expressed as a linear combination of these occupation kernels, which converts an infinite dimensional optimization problem to a finite dimensional optimization problem through the representer theorem.
-Interestingly, the vector valued structure of the Hilbert space allows for simultaneous approximation of the drift and control effectiveness components of the control affine system.
-Several experiments are performed to demonstrate the effectiveness of the approach.
+This manuscript presents an algorithm for obtaining an approximation of a nonlinear high order control affine dynamical system.
+Controlled trajectories of the system are leveraged as the central unit of information via embedding them in vector-valued reproducing kernel Hilbert space (vvRKHS).
+The trajectories are embedded as the so-called higher order control occupation kernels which represent an operator on the vvRKHS corresponding to iterated integration after multiplication by a given controller.
+The solution to the system identification problem is then the unique solution of an infinite dimensional regularized regression problem.
+The representer theorem is then used to express the solution as finite linear combination of these occupation kernels, which converts an infinite dimensional optimization problem to a finite dimensional optimization problem.
+The vector valued structure of the Hilbert space allows for simultaneous approximation of the drift and control effectiveness components of the control affine system.
+Several experiments are performed to demonstrate the effectiveness of the developed approach.